openharmony/docs/en/application-dev/reference/arkui-ts/ts-canvasrenderingcontext2d.md

 ### RenderingContextSettings<a name="section189411348141711"></a>

-RenderingContextSettings\(antialias?: bool, alpha?: bool\)
+RenderingContextSettings\(antialias?: bool\)

-Configures the settings of a  **CanvasRenderingContext2D**  object, including whether to enable antialiasing and whether to contain an alpha channel.
+Configures the settings of a  **CanvasRenderingContext2D**  object, including whether to enable antialiasing.

 -   Parameters